fgm/g2/README.md

 ## Introduction

-G2 is a glossary management module written for Drupal.
+G2 is a glossary management module written for Drupal 10 and 9.

-It is not intended as a direct replacement for [glossary], which has been available with drupal for a number of years, or the more recent [glossify] and [lexicon] modules, but as an alternative for sites needing a glossary for many entries, or a different feature set.
+It is not intended as a direct replacement for legacy [glossary] module, nor the more recent [glossify] and [lexicon] modules, but as an alternative for sites needing a glossary for many entries, or a different feature set.

-Unlike [glossary] or [lexicon], it uses nodes instead of terms to hold definitions, relies on <dfn> markup in definitions, and can link to terms in multi-byte character sets and terms containing special characters like slashes or ampersands without any specific markup.
+Unlike [glossary] or [lexicon], it uses nodes instead of terms to hold definitions, relies on `<dfn>` markup in definitions, and can link to terms in multi-byte character sets and terms containing special characters like slashes or ampersands without any specific markup.

-For a better user experience, <dfn> elements may optionally be inserted automatically by enabling the _Automatic_ input filter, which will automatically insert <dfn> elements during filtering for entries it recognizes and which are not in the filter stop list.
+For a better user experience, `<dfn>` elements may optionally be inserted automatically by enabling the _Automatic_ input filter, which will automatically insert `<dfn>` elements during filtering for entries it recognizes and which are not in the filter stop list for the active text format.

 [glossary]: https://www.drupal.org/project/glossary
 [glossify]: https://www.drupal.org/project/glossify